 * CSX slides after profit miss, weighs on rivals

-* Qualcomm up as DoJ asks to pause antitrust ruling
+* Qualcomm up as DoJ calls for pausing antitrust ruling (Updates to early afternoon)

 By Medha Singh and Uday Sampath Kumar

-July 17 (Reuters) - U.S. stock indexes retreated for the second day on Wednesday as weak results from CSX Corp pressured railroad stocks and highlighted the wide-ranging impact of the long drawn out trade war between the United States and China.
+July 17 (Reuters) - U.S. stock indexes retreated for the second day on Wednesday as weak results from CSX Corp pressured railroad stocks and highlighted the wide-ranging impact of the protracted trade war between the United States and China.

-Rivals Union Pacific Corp slipped 4.7% and Kansas City Southern fell 3.9%.
+Rival Union Pacific Corp slipped 5.7%, weighing heavily on the benchmark S&P 500 while Kansas City Southern fell 4.4%.
 Both companies will report results this week.